scholarslab/gitpractice/Praxis2020.md

 * Aaron: Freshly cut grass and gasoline.
 Essentially lawnmowing.
 Added benefit if I'm not doing the mowing.
 * Grace: I’m very basic, scent-wise—give me a good autumn-themed Yankee candle and I’m set!
 What’s weird is that there are some scents everyone seems to love but I absolutely can’t stand—that Mrs. Meyers soap everybody goes gaga for makes me want to throw up.
 I want to like it because so many people I know use it, but I can’t!

 ## If you were a kitchen utensil/kitchen object in general, which would you be and why?
 * Elise: I'm thinking a slow cooker.
 I'm all about slow, steady effort to produce something great
 * Aaron: This question is great.
 Maybe a steamer basket of sorts.
-* Emma: Like Elise, I love scented candles, and also just scents in general.
-I came home from the grocery store with a cinnamon broom yesterday, so that scent is currently winning.
-I associate it with autumn and coziness.
-* Crystal: I love the smell of clean laundry the day after you've washed it, when it's faded a little bit.
-It's very comforting and home-y and makes me feel refreshed!
-* Savanna: I also love scents in general lol.
-I'm definitely a candle person!
-In terms of my day-to-day, I am really into warm-musky-vanilla-caramel-sugary-pistachio type scents right now.
-In terms of nostalgia, I'm very partial at the moment to incense-- it reminds me of being in Bali with my friends/host family.
-* Elise: Pretty sure scents are somehow my love langauge, so I'm all about this, especially since y'all are on board, too.
-As far as a favorite, it definitely depends on my mood/the season.
-A good bet is usually some kind of lavender/basil/herbs in general combination.
-* Aaron: Freshly cut grass and gasoline.
-Essentially lawnmowing.
-Added benefit if I'm not doing the mowing.

-## If you were a kitchen utensil/kitchen object in general, which would you be and why?
-* Elise: I'm thinking a slow cooker.
-I'm all about slow, steady effort to produce something great
-* Aaron: This question is great.
-Maybe a steamer basket of sorts.